from small one page howto to huge articles all in one place

 Pass a pointer to your callback function, which should match the prototype shown above.

-This callback function gets called by libcurl as soon as there is data received that needs to be saved. ptr points to the delivered data, and the size of that data is size multiplied with nmemb.
+This callback function gets called by libcurl as soon as there is data received that needs to be saved.
+For most transfers, this callback gets called many times and each invoke delivers another chunk of data. ptr points to the delivered data, and the size of that data is nmemb; size is always 1.

-The callback function will be passed as much data as possible in all invokes, but you must not make any assumptions.
+The callback function is passed as much data as possible in all invokes, but you must not make any assumptions.
 It may be one byte, it may be thousands.
-The maximum amount of body data that will be passed to the write callback is defined in the curl.h header file: CURL_MAX_WRITE_SIZE (the usual default is 16K).
+The maximum amount of body data that is passed to the write callback is defined in the curl.h header file: CURL_MAX_WRITE_SIZE (the usual default is 16K).
 If CURLOPT_HEADER(3) is enabled, which makes header data get passed to the write callback, you can get up to CURL_MAX_HTTP_HEADER bytes of header data passed into it.
 This usually means 100K.

 This function may be called with zero bytes data if the transferred file is empty.